Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization

 \subsection{Computational Efficiency}

+To verify the computational complexity estimates, we isolate the computational cost of the core operator components from parallel overhead and memory access patterns, we first perform a sequential benchmark on a single cell.
+This experiment is designed to be compute-bound by repeating the evaluation many times over the same data, thus highlighting the raw floating-point performance and algorithmic complexity of each method.
 To illustrate the performance of the key components of the method, we benchmarked the computational cost of the Laplacian operator on a single cell in both 2D and 3D.
-We compared three approaches: (i) a standard matrix-free evaluation exploiting tensor product factorization (FEEvaluation), (ii) a version that skips the tensor product factorization (FEPointEvaluation), and (iii) the ghost penalty evaluation on one face (GhostPenalty).
-The two first names refer to the classes in \texttt{deal.II}.
-The results, averaged over 1000 applications, are shown in Figure~\ref{fig:single_cell_performance}.
+We compared three approaches: (i) a standard matrix-free evaluation exploiting tensor product factorization (\texttt{FEEvaluation}), (ii) a version that skips the tensor product factorization (\texttt{FEPointEvaluation}), and (iii) the ghost penalty evaluation on one face (\texttt{GhostPenalty}).
+The first two names refer to classes in \texttt{deal.II}.
+The \texttt{FEEvaluation} and \texttt{FEPointEvaluation} approaches correspond to the matrix-free evaluation techniques presented in Bergbauer et al.~\cite{bergbauer2024high}.
+Our work extends this framework by introducing an efficient, tensor-product-based evaluation for the ghost penalty term, which was not addressed in~\cite{bergbauer2024high}.
+The results, averaged~\cite{hoefler2015scientific} over 10,000 applications, are shown in Figure~\ref{fig:single_cell_performance}.
 We show the relative timings, that is obtained by dividing the time for each method by the time of FEEvaluation for $k=1$.